DO YOU ENJOY WORKING WITH CHILDREN?

 Furthermore, your references must be written by two different people along with their contact details.
 The letters must be written in English or the language of the chosen country or translated from Italian into English.

-Send us a copy of all the required documents by either email, fax or post (we have provided a list of all the documents we need from you at the side of the page).
+Send us by e-mail, fax or post a copy of all the required documents (list at the bottom of the page).

 We do need colour scans and photographs.
 If you do not have the facilities available to you at home, please find a place where this option is available (this is a necessary requirement).